LAME MP3 Encoder Windows builds

 • ABR boost support at level 1

-• SSE2 / AVX2 / AVX-512 runtime paths
+• SSE2 baseline with AVX2 / AVX-512 runtime CPU paths

-• OpenMP-assisted VBR/ABR work
+• OpenMP-assisted multi-threading for selected quantization/Huffman work

 Version